Ada-Developers-Academy/core-unit-2/intro-to-web-development/activity-layers.md

 ## Goal

-Our goal is to practice seeing how the following models apply to how web applications work:
+Our goal is to practice visualizing how the client and the server communicate by creating sequence diagrams.

-1. client-server model
-1. end-user, front-end layer, back-end layer, database

-We should also practice seeing how different components of web applications communicate with each other.

 ## Activity Instructions